 - Segment your lists so you don’t send messages to people who have unsubscribed or exist in the 24-hour window.

-- Keep messages short and concise.
+- Keep messages short and concise for easy reading on a mobile device.

 - Direct people to different sequences in your bot.

 Once a subscriber clicks on your message, you have 23 hours and 59 minutes to communicate with them.
 Create a sequence that provides value for subscribers and entices them to take action.
-If you want to message them past 24 hours, try to get additional contact information, then add SMS and email interactions to your sequence to get people back into Messenger and open up the engagement window for free.
+If you want to message them past 24 hours, try to get additional contact information, then add SMS and email interactions to your flow to get people back into Messenger conversations and open up the engagement window for free.

 Say you’re having an upcoming sale, you can send a sponsored message to announce the deals.
 Then, continue the conversation by having them check out your top sale items.
 You can link to flow with a gallery of your products and even get their phone number, prompting them to be the first to know when the sale starts.
 It doesn’t cost you anything to have a second step.